 You may have heard that the YHA are closing camping barns and some simple hostels at the end of February 2017.
-However the good news is that many of these are privately owned camping barns and hostels and will remain open and welcoming guests as independent establishments.
+However the good news is that many of these privately owned camping barns and hostels will remain open and welcoming guests as independent establishments.

 In recent years the Youth Hostel Association have changed their century old charitable aim “To help all, especially young people of limited means, to a greater knowledge, love and care of the countryside” by adding the amendment “and appreciation of the cultural values of towns and cities”.
 This reflects the sale of many of the Youth Hostel Associations small rural hostels and their investment in large hostels in the cities.

 Not to be deterred by the YHA’s latest shedding of their smallest and most rural accommodation, the farmers and charities who own these basic hostels and camping barns have made the decision to continue welcoming guests under the umbrella of the Independent Hostels network.
 The Independent Hostels network is now more extensive than the YHA, with 360 hostels and bunkhouses in England, Wales and Scotland.
 We will be working hard to let the public know that these camping barns and simple hostels are still open and will be welcoming guests far into the future.
 A full list of the YHA camping barns open and in the Independent Hostels network can be seen here: YHA Camping Barns